As Long As I Can Cycle, I will Cycle for my Sisters and Brothers through various foundations!

-Cross Country Cycle 4 Vets started as a single cycling journey that took me 3042 miles as a self-supported solo cyclist over this great country, from San Diego, CA to St Augustine, FL for the Gary Sinise Foundation in which I was able to raise $30,685 over my goal of $25,000.
-I returned home in which I started feeling lost, I felt I had lost the meaning in my life.
-For two years of fundraising to make my goal and cycling 61 days I had a meaning which was “waking up, cycling east, eating, talking about our veterans in need, shower, map out my next stop, sleeping and repeating” my mission was to raise money for our veterans and 1st responders, now as I sit here home looking for a job as normal people have to do for I have many bills to pay.
-I felt that I had lost the most important meaning in my life which I had found as I rode across the Southern Tier, as my ride was over and so was a big part of the meaning in my life which I felt so deeply about...
-I felt that I had to find that meaning again, that meaning of helping my brothers and sisters…I found a wonderful Foundation called: Oscar Mike Foundation in which I than called Noah, discussed what he was doing within his foundation and told myself this was going to be my next big bike ride.
+Cross Country Cycle 4 Vets started as a single cycling journey that would take me 3042 miles as a self-supported solo cyclist over this great country, from San Diego, CA to St Augustine, FL for the Gary Sinise Foundation in which I was able to raise $30,685 over my goal of $25,000.
+I returned home in which I started feeling lost, I thought I had lost the meaning in my life.
+For two years of fundraising to make my goal and cycling 61 days I had a purpose which was “waking up, cycling east, eating, talking about our veterans in need, shower, map out my next stop, sleeping and repeating” my mission was to raise money for our veterans and 1st responders, now as I sit here home looking for a job as ordinary people have to do for I have many bills to pay.
+I felt that I had lost the most important meaning in my life which I had found as I rode across the Southern Tier, as my ride was over, and so was a big part of the purpose in my life which I felt so deeply about...
+I thought that I had to find that meaning again, that meaning of helping my brothers and sisters…I found an excellent Foundation called: Oscar Mike Foundation, in which I then called Noah, discussed what he was doing within his foundation and told myself this was going to be my next big bike ride.